 Since HSK is still a traditional test that focuses on reading and includes such exercises as putting words in the right order (to compose sentences), you’d best take a look at the relevant grammar points for your HSK level.
 Thanks to John Pasden’s grammar wiki, everything you need is online.
 If you prefer watching instead of reading this Youtube playlist can be of use.

 Thanks to the results from your mock exam you know in which area to boost your score.
-The method is simple: invest more time in that domain and turn your weakness into one of your strengths (listen to the force inside of you!).
+The method is simple: invest more time in that domain and turn your weakness into one of your strengths.

 That sure sounds nice, but how do I do that?
 Here are some tips for improving your HSK score on listening, reading and writing: